gamezilla19/gamezilla19.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 But, you want to change one parameter.

-By pressing one of the arrow keys, you should see on of
+By pressing one of the arrow keys, you should see one of

 ```
 ^[[A